adg88lu/AI-Experience/# Local AI Backend.md

 # Local AI Text and Image Generation Backend

-This document provides a comprehensive guide to implementing and running local AI models in 2025, covering environment setup, model selection, and integration with a FastAPI backend for text and image generation.
+This recap of my last week provides a comprehensive guide to implementing and running local AI models in 2025, covering environment setup, model selection, and integration with a FastAPI backend for text and image generation.
 The goal is to enable fully offline, portable AI inference on consumer hardware.

 ## Table of Contents